divio/divio-cloud-docs/how-to/django-create-deploy.rst

         volumes:
           - ".:/app:rw"
           - "./data:/data:rw"
-        # the default command to run wheneve the container is launched
+        # the default command to run whenever the container is launched
         command: python manage.py runserver 0.0.0.0:80
         # the URL 'postgres' or 'mysql' will point to the application's db service
         links: